Kauzok/MinerUnearthed/Release/README.md

 - To The Stars (Rework)
 	- Now creates 6 explosions below you that deal 300% damage each.
-	- Spacing is always consistent regardless of the height you use it from.
+	- Spacing and shot pattern is always consistent regardless of the height you use it from.
+		- Can't shotgun with it, but always has good coverage against crowds.
 	- Old version of the skill has been moved to an alt skill.

 	*Making this work more like RoR1.
-More consistent, lower damage potential than the alt.*
+More consistent, lower damage potential than the alt.
+Feedback would be good.*

 - Meteor Shower (Alt Special)
+	- TODO: Icon
 	- Jump into the air, shooting a spray of shrapnel downwards for 15x160% damage.
 		- Damage increased from 90% -> 160% (overall damage has decreased slightly)
-		- Shotcount reduced from 30 -> 15 to reduce lag
+		- Shotcount reduced from 30 -> 15 to reduce lag with on-hits
-		- Increased shot radius from 0.35 -> 0.5
+		- Increased shot radius from 0.35 -> 0.5 to compensate for lower shotcount
 		- Increased proc coefficient from 0.5 -> 0.7

 	*Moved this to the alt slot due to being more finnicky to use compared to the reworked To The Stars.*